Becoming a Wildlife Rehabilitator Is Fairly Easy — and Free — in Many States

 Article continues below advertisement

 If you find a small wild bird who appears to be injured, NYC Audubon has a guide to help you help the bird.
-The website recommends gently approaching the bird from behind; placing the injured bird in a paper bag, cloth bag, or cardboard box; then, contacting your local wildlife center and immediately bring the bird there to be assessed.
+The website recommends gently approaching the bird from behind; placing the injured bird in a paper bag, cloth bag, or cardboard box; then, contacting your local wildlife center and immediately bringing the bird there to be assessed.

 The Humane Society of the United States has a helpful guide of how to find a local wildlife rehabilitator, sorted by state.
 We recommend saving the phone number and address of your local wildlife center into your phone, in case you ever find a distressed animal — or, in case you want to volunteer there one day!